gbv/beaconspec/beacon.md

 Applications MAY allow additional characters or disallow additional characters by stripping them or by replacing them with the replacement character `U+FFFD`.
-Applications SHOULD further apply Unicode Normalization Form Canonical Composition (NFKC) to all strings.
+Applications SHOULD apply Unicode Normalization Form Canonical Composition (NFKC) to all strings.

 ## URI patterns